 |Nature Sanctuary/Wildlife Reserve||4.5 mi.
 East of Central Hamilton||Bermuda|

-Even though most people visiting the area have heard about the beaches, that isn't the only way to enjoy the natural wonders available.
-Areas near Hamilton some great choices, including 6 caves.
+Even though most vacationers come for the beautiful coastline, that isn't the only way to experience the natural beauty of the land.
+Areas near Hamilton some great options, including 6 caves.

-You might want to visit Leamington Cave, which is located within Hamilton Parish, 5.6 mi.
+You may enjoy visiting Leamington Cave, which is found in Hamilton Parish, 5.6 mi.
 Northeast of central Hamilton.
 The mesmerizing nature of nature made, underground caves is too much for you to miss out on a chance to explore Learnington Cave on Bermuda.

-Another place worth considering is Admiral's Cave.
-It is located in Henrys Hill, 5.6 mi.
+An additional choice to consider Admiral's Cave.
+It is located within Henrys Hill, 5.6 mi.
 Northeast of central Hamilton.
 Named for a British Admiral who was known for transporting important geo formations back to England, Admiral's Cave was once a popular tourist attraction complete with tour guides that has fallen into disrepair.
 Vandalism has taken its toll on the cave, however, guests are still welcome to explore the spot on their own.

 |Admiral's Cave||Cave||Henrys Hill, 5.6 mi.
 Northeast of Central Hamilton||Bermuda|